 Air conditioning started making their way into homes for the sake of comfort didn’t really begin to gain in popularity until after the Second World War.
 Some previous versions just didn’t take off due to convenience or cost.
 In 1929, there was a model available that leaned against a windowsill looking very similar to the window units we’re used to today.
 During the World’s Fair in 1939, Carrier displayed a model that presented 65,000 visitors with their first ever air-conditioning experience.
 But, with the First and Second World Wars, most inventions were put on hold.
 So, once soldiers returned and started to settle back into domestic life and the U.S. Weather Bureau introduced the “heat index” more people became aware of the convenience that air conditioning could provide.
 By the 1960’s, millions of air conditioners were being sold annually.
 As of today, most of the energy consumption in the American household is from the use of the air conditioner.

 Air Conditioning Tennessee

 Servicing your HVAC system should be considered year round.
 Regular maintenance check-ups prevent your system from having issues when the seasons start to change.
-Contact Busy Bee Heating & Air Conditioning for more information on how to keep your HVAC running smoothly.
+Contact Busy Bee Plumbing, Heating & Air Conditioning for more information on how to keep your HVAC running smoothly.